cyberark/secretless-broker/test/manual/k8s_crds/README.md

 The tests are used to verify the usage of the Secretless Configuration CRDs with Secretless.

 The tests proceed as follows:
-1. Deploy CRDs, and Echo-Server with Secretless Sidecar
+1. Deploy Echo-Server, and Secretless Sidecar (deploys the CRDs using privileged ServiceAccount)
 2. Create v1 Configuration CRD instance expected by Secretless, which sets up an HTTP proxy using the HTTP handler on port 8000
 3. Make a call to the Echo-Server on port 8080 using Secretless as an HTTP proxy and assert the existence and value of credentials in the response headers
 4. Update Configuration CRD instance to v1 expected by Secretless, which updates the values of the credentials